Cheapest Washington County Heating Oil Price History

 Short Term Trends

-Washington’s overall oil consumption changes from year to year correlating with how cold it gets each winter.
-As the temperature outside gets colder, homes’ furnaces need to burn more and more number two heating oil to maintain a constant interior temperature.
+Washington’s overall oil use varies each year as winter conditions change.
+As the temperature outside dips, homes’ boilers need to burn increasing amounts of oil to maintain a constant interior temperature.
 Last winter, the average outside temperature in Washington was 20.4°F, which was 6.4°F colder than the prior winter's average outside temperature.

 Washington County Average Winter Temperature